 Dr Pepper has 4.9 grams of carbohydrates per 100ml.

-Besides carbonated water, Dr Pepper contains sugar, colour (caramel E150d), preservative (potassium sorbate), phosphoric acid and flavourings (e.g. caffeine, sweeteners such as aspartame and acesulfame K).
+Besides carbonated water, Dr Pepper contains sugar, color (caramel E150d), preservative (potassium sorbate), phosphoric acid and flavorings (e.g. caffeine, sweeteners such as aspartame and acesulfame K).

 It also contains a source of phenylalanine – an essential amino acid.

 Dr Pepper is free from celery, eggs, fish, nuts, soya and is allergen-free.

 There are 150 calories in one can serving of Dr Pepper.